Herb of the Year for 2023: Ginger ( (Zingiber officinale). Named by the International Herb Association

 A clover, any time, to him

 Want to read more like this?
 Look for The China Bayles Book of Days, with a thymely entry for every day of the year.

 Celebrate Earth Day by choosing at least one way to modify your lifestyle this year, to reduce your footprint on the planet.

 Zucchini bread is better with garlic and your favorite herbs.
-This recipe from TheFreeRangeLife also makes a great flatbread or pizza crust.
+This unusual recipe from TheFreeRangeLife makes a great flatbread (super with a bowl of tomato soup) or pizza crust.

 Take a look at Amelia Simmons‘ famous 1798 cookbook, the first written by an American woman for American women.
-It introduced the first printed recipes for Indian Pudding and Hoe Cake.
-“Indian meal” is what we know as cornmeal; hoe cake was so called because the batter was stiff enough to bake on a hoe held over a cooking fire.
-Through the magic of the internet, you are looking at the original pages of this wonderful cookbook!
+Through the magic of the internet, you are looking at the original pages of a book that is a treasure of its time.
+One of my favorite recipes (there are dozens): Tongue Pie (p.
+24)

 - Rose, for depression, irritability